5 Health Benefits of L-Citrulline: What You Need to Know

 Why Is L-Citrulline Important?

-Here’s the link between L-citrulline and nitric oxide metabolism: The Journal of Nutrients explains that a precursor called L-arginine regulates nitric oxide production in your body, and higher arginine levels produce more nitric oxide.
 L-citrulline serves as a reservoir of arginine in the body, as the former is converted into the latter in the kidneys.
-So, higher L-citrulline content indirectly boosts your nitric oxide levels.
+Thus, greater L-citrulline availability indirectly boosts your nitric oxide levels to lower blood pressure/support normal blood pressure.

-On the flip side, nitric oxide deficiency correlates with high blood pressure, heart failure, diabetes, muscle atrophy, and even erectile dysfunction.
+On the flip side, nitric oxide dysregulation correlates with high blood pressure, heart disease, diabetes, muscle atrophy, and even erectile dysfunction.

 L-Citrulline vs. L-Arginine: Which Is Better for Athletic Performance?

-However, a pharmacokinetic study published in The British Journal of Clinical Pharmacology shows that arginine isn't as effective as L-citrulline when it comes to boosting nitric oxide production
+You may think that supplementing with L-arginine instead of L-citrulline makes more sense for increasing blood flow.
+However, a pharmacokinetic study published in The British Journal of Clinical Pharmacology shows that arginine isn't as effective as L-citrulline when it comes to boosting nitric oxide production.

-Below, we'll touch on various L-citrulline benefits to help you understand why this non-essential amino acid is actually pretty essential.
+Below, we'll touch on various L-citrulline benefits to help you understand why this technically "non-essential" amino acid is, in fact, indispensable:

 Many fitness buffs and professional athletes already know about L-citrulline's potency in improving exercise performance.
 But since many are new to this information, let’s review: